Patterson–Gimlin film: Encounter

 As their stories went, in the early afternoon of Friday, October 20, 1967, Patterson and Gimlin were riding generally northeast (upstream) on horseback along the east bank of Bluff Creek.
 At sometime between 1:15 and 1:40 p.m., they "came to an overturned tree with a large root system at a turn in the creek, almost as high as a room".

 When they rounded it, "there was a logjam—a 'crow's nest'—left over from the flood of '64," and then they spotted the figure behind it nearly simultaneously.
 It was either "crouching beside the creek to their left" or "standing" there, on the opposite bank.
 Gimlin later described himself as in a mild state of shock after first seeing the figure.

 Patterson initially estimated its height at 6 ft 6 in to 7 ft, and later raised his estimate to about 7 ft 6 in.
 Some later analysts, anthropologist Grover Krantz among them, have suggested Patterson's later estimate was about 1 ft too tall.
 Gimlin's estimate was 6 ft.

 The film shows what Patterson and Gimlin claimed was a large, hairy, bipedal, apelike figure with short, "silvery brown" or "dark reddish-brown" or "black" hair covering most of its body, including its prominent breasts.
 The figure in the film generally matches the descriptions of Bigfoot offered by others who claim to have seen one.

 Patterson estimated he was about 25 ft away from the creature at his closest.
 Patterson said that his horse reared upon sensing the figure, and he spent about 20 seconds extricating himself from the saddle, controlling his horse, getting around to its other side, and getting his camera from a saddlebag before he could run toward the figure while operating his camera.
 He yelled "Cover me" to Gimlin, "meaning to get the gun out".
 Gimlin crossed the creek on horseback after Patterson had run well beyond it, riding on a path somewhat to the left of Patterson's and somewhat beyond his position.
-Perez estimates he came within 60–90 ft of "Patty".
+Patterson estimates he came within 60–90 ft of "Patty".
 Then, rifle in hand, he dismounted, but did not point his rifle at the creature.